lortimer/dhs-trusted-tester-courses/ 01 Section 508 What is it and Why it is Important.md

 ### Assistive Technologies

-DEFINITION: Assistive Technology (AT) = "AT includes hardware or software that enables a person with a disability to use ICT"
+Assistive Technology (AT)
+: AT includes hardware or software that enables a person with a disability to use ICT

 screen readers, magnifiers, braille display, color changes, voice controls, alternative inputs.